 Coconut oil can be slightly oily, so when I use it in this recipe, I use a little less.

-Enjoy sugary treats in moderation.
+Enjoy sugary treats in moderation, darling.
 Gluten-Free Goddess advises consuming no more than 2 tablespoons of sugar a day.

 Elana's Pantry bakes up Pecan Shortbread Cookies